otroan/rfc6296-bis/draft-rfc6296-bis.md

    However, NPTv6 Translation does create difficulties for some kinds of applications.
 Some examples include:

-   o  An application instance "behind" an NPTv6 Translator will see a
-      different address for its connections than its peers "outside" the NPTv6 Translator.
+* An application instance "behind" an NPTv6 Translator will see a different address for its connections than its peers "outside" the NPTv6 Translator.

-   o  An application instance "outside" an NPTv6 Translator will see a
-      different address for its connections than any peer "inside" an NPTv6 Translator.
+* An application instance "outside" an NPTv6 Translator will see a different address for its connections than any peer "inside" an NPTv6 Translator.

-   o  An application instance wishing to establish communication with a
-      peer "behind" an NPTv6 Translator may need to use a different address to reach that peer depending on whether the instance is behind the same NPTv6 Translator or external to it.
+* An application instance wishing to establish communication with a peer "behind" an NPTv6 Translator may need to use a different address to reach that peer depending on whether the instance is behind the same NPTv6 Translator or external to it.
 Since an